jxcore/jxcore/docs/plain/jxcore-feature-internal-recovery.markdown

 * `currentExitCode` {Number}

 The `restartCallback` is a function, which should be invoked if you want to allow for application restart/recovery.
-If you will not call it, the process will exit (after all it has just crashed) but not restart.
+Unless it's used, the process will exit (after all it has just crashed) without restart.

-Any tasks, that you want to perform, like saving some application's data (objects, variables etc) into database, must be done before calling `restartCallback`.
+Any tasks like saving application's data (objects, variables etc) into database, must be done before calling `restartCallback`.

-When invoking this callback, you can pass an `newExitCode`, that you want the application's process to be restarted with: the current process will exit with this code and after that the application will be relaunched as a new process.
+When invoking this callback, you can pass an `newExitCode`, that you want the application's process to be restarted with.
+Current process will exit with this code and the application will be relaunched as a new process.
 `newExitCode` for the callback is optional.
 When omitted, the current application's exit code will be used.

 `currentExitCode` - holds current exit code of the application, which is just about to crash.